 - non-attendance grade (grade of F)

-- incomplete grade that is subsequently replaced with a NC (no-credit) grade
+- an incomplete grade that is subsequently replaced with an NC (no-credit) grade

 - UA Little Rock also reports the following information to the Veterans Regional Office: